OpenNFT/OpenNFT/docs/testing.rst

 ----------------------------------------------------

 * Open ``testRTexp.py`` and set the source and destination data folders to perform the delayed copying of the fMRI data files.
 The simulated TR can be specified by the ``sleep()`` function in seconds.
-* Launch OpenNFT, review the parameters and, in particular, uncheck the ``Offline mode`` checkbox before pressing Setup.
+* Launch OpenNFT, review the parameters and, in particular, uncheck the ``Offline mode`` checkbox before pressing ``Setup``.
 Start the framework.
 It is now waiting for the first data file in the specified destination folder, i.e., the ``MRI Watch Folder``.
 * Launch the testRTexp.py using

 .. code-block::